 NJIT’s No. 4 ranking places it behind only University of California-Berkeley, Georgia Institute of Technology and the Colorado School of Mines.
 The 2014-2015 PayScale College Salary Report ranks undergraduate and two-year colleges by the highest-earning graduates.
 PayScale found that the mid-career median salary of an NJIT graduate with a bachelor’s degree is $103,200.
 PayScale is an online compensation database.
-All data used to produce PayScale's rankings were collected from employees who completed PayScale's employee survey.
 Special Report - Science Nation.
 How to get girls more interested in STEM subjects.
 Eighth graders from Kelly Miller Middle School, Donte Batts, 14, left, and Endia West, 13, do a thin layer chromatography lab on June 2, 2014.

 Students from Deal Middle and Kelly Miller Middle had their first face to face forensic science lab at Deal Middle School in Washington, DC.
 The students at both schools did a weekly after-school course for six weeks, and have been Skyping together to share what they learn in each class.
 (Photo by Sarah L. Voisin/The Washington Post) Why are girls underrepresented in STEM classes and careers?
 By Annie Murphy Paul To hear some ed tech enthusiasts tell it, online learning is sweeping aside the barriers that have in the past prevented access to education.
 How 'Yes Means Yes' Already Works on One Campus - Students.
 By Robin Wilson When Tyler Anderson spoke to first-year students at Grinnell College this fall about the institution’s policy on sexual consent, he acknowledged that asking for a partner’s approval during sex may seem unnatural.

 Today, according to the National Center for Education Statistics, women hold some 57 percent of the nation's bachelor's degrees, and more than 60 percent of master's degrees.
 This represents a remarkable shift; between 1970 and 2012, the proportion of women age 25-64 with a college degree more than tripled.
 Naturally, this has translated into a far more formidable presence in the workplace as well.
-The most recent U.S. LEGO to Produce Female Scientist Minifigure Set [Video] The views expressed are those of the author and are not necessarily those of Scientific American.
+The most recent U.S. Bureau of Labor statistics revealed that, as of 2012, 57.7 percent of women were in the workforce.
+LEGO to Produce Female Scientist Minifigure Set [Video] The views expressed are those of the author and are not necessarily those of Scientific American.